5T33Z0/Clover-Crate/ACPI/README.md

 If set to `true` - the length of the region will remain 8 bytes, if it exists.
 When set to `false`, the region will be corrected by 2 bytes, which more reliably prevents the CMOS from being reset.

 ### SuspendOverride

-The shutdown patch only works on power state `5` (shutdown).
-However, we may want to extend this patch to states `3` and `4` by enabling `SuspendOverride`.
+Influences the `FixShutdown` fix and extends it.
+Normally, the shutdown patch only works on power state `S5` (Shutdown).
+However, one may want to extend this patch to states `S3`(Sleep) and `S4` (Hibernate) by enabling `SuspendOverride`.

 This helps when going to sleep during a UEFI boot.
 Symptoms: the screen will turn off but the lights and fans would continue running.
 Advanced Hackers can use a binary rename to fix it (not covered here).

 ### DSDT Name